Detecting many-body Bell non-locality by solving Ising models

-for all $k\geq 3$, where ${\cal S}_{ab} = \sum_{i\neq j} \langle \sigma_a^{(i)} \sigma_b^{(j)} \rangle_{\rm LV}$.
-This inequality -- which is proved rigorously in the SI -- turns out to be a many-body extension of the Pearle-Braunstein-Caves inequality \cite{Pearle1970, BraunsteinC1990} proposed for non-locality detection in 2-spin states in a more robust fashion than what is achieved with the CHSH inequality.
-Indeed, using $k\geq 3$ inputs per site requires the LV model to reproduce a larger set of quantum data, hence the increased robustness \cite{BraunsteinC1990}.
-Similarly to the above-cited example of the QC point of the 2$d$ quantum Ising model, it is remarkable to notice that quantum data with spatial structure -- such as the correlation function of the 2$d$QHAF -- are found to maximally violate a Bell inequality in which the spatial structure is washed out by the symmetrization procedure.
+where ${\cal S}_{ab} = \sum_{i\neq j} \langle \sigma_a^{(i)} \sigma_b^{(j)} \rangle_{\rm LV}$.
+This inequality (proven in the SM \cite{SM}) turns out to be a many-body extension of the Pearle-Braunstein-Caves inequality \cite{Pearle1970, BraunsteinC1990} proposed for non-locality detection in 2-spin states.
+Similarly to the above-cited example of the QC point of the 2$d$ quantum Ising model, it is remarkable to notice that quantum data with spatial structure -- such as the correlation function of the 2$d$QHAF -- are found to most strongly violate a Bell inequality in which the spatial structure is washed out by the symmetrization procedure.